-Furthermore, vomiting is certainly not the only sign of motion sickness.
+Furthermore, vomiting suddenly is certainly not the only sign of motion sickness.

 The most noticeable symptom of motion sickness in dogs is vomiting.
 One big mistake that dog owners make is withholding food before a trip to ensure that their pet doesn't vomit.

-However, this doesn't prevent sickness as dogs can vomit even on an empty stomach with no contents to purge.
-If they regurgitate regularly on car rides or plane trips, then they may likely be suffering from motion sickness.
+However, this doesn't safely prevent vomiting as dogs can vomit even on an empty stomach with no contents to purge.
+If they regurgitate regularly on car rides or plane trips, then they may likely be suffering from canine motion sickness.

 Canine Dry Heaves

 Dogs may begin dry heaving or feel sick as a symptom.
 It can also happen before even leaving the driveway, just like vomiting does, if they equate long trips with feeling sick.

 A lot of dogs with motion sickness show anxiety or uneasiness if they equate a car or plane with feeling sick.